davemcg/CNC/README.md

 12. **Are you wearing dust mask, eye and hearing protection?????**
 13. Turn on router
 14. Start program
+15. Be ready to mash the "kill" button

 # Fusion 360 Design / Manufacture Notes